chesio/wysija-newsletters/README.md

 ### Tweaks

-* All functionality related to 2000 subscribers limit have been removed, including following `actions`:
+* All functionality related to 2000 subscribers limit has been removed, including following `actions`:
   * `wysija_check_total_subscribers`
   * `wysija_remove_action_check_total_subscribers`
+* Blacklist functionality (introduced in upstream version 2.12) has been removed